umulmrum/symfony-cert/README.md

 which case an event listener for the kernel.view event must generate the Response object.

 Controller classes are by convention located in the Controllers directory of a bundle.
-There they can be auto-discovered by the framework if they extend the base Controller class.
+There they can be auto-discovered by the framework.

 Controller classes derived from the base Controller class provide these shortcut methods: